Respecting everyone’s rights to privacy and especially children.

 We do this by investing money, time and resources into new technologies that automate the safeguarding process in the online world.
 That process is designed to detect and filter increasing numbers of risks and threats.
 To date, SafeToNet has invested over $25m in research and development.
 Our algorithms are powerful but we are always working to improve them especially as new threats appear and online language changes nationally and internationally, culturally and politically.

 Automated online safeguarding is a tricky and complex issue.

 We have built – and are continuing to build – software that contextualizes a child’s risks online and where possible without recourse to human intervention.
-This isn’t just a technically complex issue, it also carries with it many social, moral and
+This isn’t just a technically complex issue, it also carries with it many social, moral and legal challenges.

 We feel strongly about privacy rights – this is core to all we do – human rights, national and international law, regulatory issues plus ethical, religious and moral code.
 This is tricky stuff as we safeguard children around the world and work with different cultures that see risk and online behavior differently.

 Other than the desire to safeguard children and young people online, the

 always respects the child’s rights to